 My business dream is success for all, in whatever format that takes for you as an individual and for your business.
-Definitely the end game has changed for me, and in reality it continues to change as I grow my business and as a person.
-My own personal learning and development enables that to be the case.
+Definitely, the end game has changed for me, and in reality, it continues to change as I grow my business and as a person.
+My own personal learning and development enable that to be the case.

 Why did you join the GFSB and what are its greatest strengths?